 - Principals should have specific authority over hiring and other school personnel decisions, budgets, and the implementation of laws and district policies.

 - As a supporting organization of the U.S. Department of Education’s Teach to Lead initiative, NASSP champions the program’s mission to advance student outcomes by expanding opportunities for teacher leadership.

 Fully fund Title II, Part A of the Elementary and Secondary Education Act, which provides resources for states and districts to strengthen teacher and principal preparation programs; reform educator certification and licensure requirements; develop career advancement initiatives for teachers; and offer professional learning opportunities for teacher leaders and principals.

-As part of the reauthorization of the Higher Education Act, create a Teacher Leader Development Program to provide grants for teacher leaders in high-need schools to receive professional development, training, and support that ultimately leads to a teacher leader credential.
+As part of the reauthorization of the Higher Education Act, create a Teacher Leader Development Program to provide grants for teacher leaders, including those in high-need schools, to receive professional development, training, and support that ultimately leads to a teacher leader credential.

 Enact legislation to strengthen educator preparation programs, including the creation of residency programs and other induction opportunities for new teachers and principals.